Accèder directement au contenu

 Q : Do I need to have the documents translated by a sworn translator ?

 A : Your letter and your application file should be written directly in French or English, so the question only pertains to transcripts and diplomas.
 Most universities will provide a transcript in English, this is the easiest way.
-If you can’t get an English (or French) transcript, you should provide a translation together with the original.
-If your language uses the Latin alphabet, the jury can usually ascertain that the grades are correct by comparing the original and the translation so there’s no need for a sworn translator.
-In other cases, a sworn translation is recommended.
+If you cannot get an English (or French) transcript, you should provide a translation together with the original.
+If your language uses the Latin alphabet, the jury can usually ascertain that the grades are correct by comparing the original and the translation so there is no need for a sworn translator.
+For other alphabets, a sworn translation is recommended.

 Q : Which English level is required to apply ?